-If a child reports that they are being abused and neglected, you should listen to them, take their allegation seriously, and reassure them that you will take action to keep them safe.
+If a child reports that they are being abused and/or neglected, you should listen to them, take their allegation seriously, and reassure them that you will take action to keep them safe.
 It is important to maintain confidentiality, but you should not promise that you won't tell anyone, as you may need to do so in order to protect the child.

 You should discuss your concerns with the Designated Safeguarding Lead (DSL).
 If you have concerns about the safety or welfare of a child and feel they are not being acted upon by your manager/designated safeguarding lead, it is your responsibility to take action.
-The Education Safeguarding Team email address is available in the staff room.
+The Education Safeguarding Team contact details are available on the noticeboard in the staff room.